amytimed/cs-compiler-interface/README.md

 # cs-compiler-interface
-A C# compiler with an interface that runs without admin This is also a portable application, I use it at school from my USB
+A C# compiler with an interface that runs without admin\nThis is also a portable application, I use it at school from my USB